molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 This example requires some RxJS knowledge.
 We are going to encounter RxJS Observables again and again when testing Angular applications.
 If you do not understand the example above, that is totally fine.
-It is just optional way to merge three specs into one.
+It is just an optional way to merge three specs into one.

 <div class="book-sources" markdown="1">
 - [CounterComponent: test code](https://github.com/9elements/angular-workshop/blob/main/src/app/components/counter/counter.component.spec.ts)